 Too many resumes don't show the person's true career path.
 Instead, they often list only the company name, start and end date, and most recent position.
 Many don't even include locations.
 The problem with that is recruiters (and anyone who reviews resumes for a living, such as myself) want to know your true career path, not just the last position you held with a particular company.
 That doesn't tell us how you got there.

 Older job-seekers should rightfully be proud of their lengthy work history and all they've accomplished, but that doesn't mean it's relevant for your resume.
-If you're showing experience - or dates of any kind - from back in the early 90s, 80s, or before, you're raising the risk of age discrimination.
+If you're showing experience - or dates of any kind - from more than 20 years ago, you're starting to increase the risk of age discrimination.

 This is by far the biggest problem I see.
 Far too many resumes simply don't contain the information that recruiters are really looking for, which essentially means the resume is ineffective.
 It's a communication tool, and if it's not communicating the desired content, then what's the point?
 It's extremely important to understand your audience and provide them with the information they need to make a decision.